-- (1) The Coordinator-General must decide an application within 30 business days of the completion of the last of the following: - (a) receiving an application satisfactory to the Coordinator-General or - (b) receiving a report of the reviewer or - (c) the applicant giving the Coordinator-General a statutory declaration under section 8.3(7) of this development scheme or - (d) the receipt of a submission from each referral agency under section 8.2(7) or 8.2(8) of this development scheme. - (2) The Coordinator-General may, by written notice given to the applicant, extend the decision making period to 45 business days. - (3) The Coordinator-General must assess the application having regard to, but not limited to, the following criteria where relevant: - (a) the application - (b) the planning report
+- (1) The Coordinator-General must decide an application within 30 business days of the completion of the last of the following: - (a) receiving an application satisfactory to the Coordinator-General or - (b) receiving a report of the reviewer or

-- (c) EIS - (d) Coordinator-General's report evaluating the EIS for a significant project - (e) the supporting material - (f) each referral agency submission - (g) each submission received in response to the application - (h) the report of the reviewer - (i) the development scheme and - (j) the policies. - (4) In deciding the application, the Coordinator-General may: - (a) approve the application or - (b) approve the application subject to conditions or - (c) refuse the application. - (5) A condition under subsection (4)(b) may, amongst other things: - (a) place a limit on how long a lawful use may continue - (b) require any restoration and/or decommissioning of the premises - (c) relate to infrastructure, including imposition of requirements for infrastructure including payment of monetary contributions towards the cost of supplying infrastructure and entry into an infrastructure agreement - (d) give effect to the intent and objectives of the CICSDA and policies of the development scheme. - (6) The Coordinator-General must give written notice of the decision to: - (a) the applicant - (b) each referral agency - (c) each person who made a submission in respect of the application. - (7) The decision notice must be given within 10 business days after the day the decision is made under subsection (4) and must include the following: - (a) whether the application is approved, approved subject to conditions or refused - (b) if the application is approved subject to conditions, the conditions - (c) if refused, the reasons for the refusal.
+- (c) the applicant giving the Coordinator-General a statutory declaration under section 8.4(7) of this development scheme or - (d) the receipt of a submission from each referral agency under section 8.3(7) or 8.3(8) of this development scheme. - (2) The Coordinator-General may, by written notice given to the applicant, extend the decision making period to 45 business days. - (3) The Coordinator-General must assess the application having regard to, but not limited to, the following criteria where relevant: - (a) the application - (b) the planning report - (c) EIS - (d) Coordinator-General's report evaluating the EIS for a significant project - (e) the supporting material - (f) each referral agency submission - (g) each submission received in response to the application - (h) the report of the reviewer - (i) this development scheme - (j) the policies. - (4) In deciding the application, the Coordinator-General may: - (a) approve the application or - (b) approve the application subject to conditions or - (c) refuse the application. - (5) A condition under subsection (4)(b) may, amongst other things: - (a) place a limit on how long a lawful use may continue - (b) require any restoration and/or decommissioning of the premises - (c) relate to infrastructure, including imposition of requirements for infrastructure including payment of monetary contributions towards the cost of supplying infrastructure and entry into an infrastructure agreement - (d) give effect to the intent and objectives of the CICSDA and policies of the development scheme. - (6) The Coordinator-General must give written notice of the decision to: - (a) the applicant - (b) if the approval was for a use consistent with the purpose for which the easement is taken the owner of the land - (c) each referral agency - (d) each person who made a submission in respect of the application. - (7) The decision notice must be given within 10 business days after the day the decision is made under subsection (4) and must include the following: - (a) whether the application is approved, approved subject to conditions or refused - (b) if the application is approved subject to conditions, the conditions - (c) if refused, the reasons for the refusal.

-8.6 Term of approval stage
+8.7 Term of approval stage